ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

           "This library is deprecated and will no longer be maintained. " "Please consider using alternatives. "
           "For more information check https://github.com/ansys/<repository>/issues/<number>",
-          DeprecationWarning,
+          FutureWarning,
       )

-   See an example at `PyAdditive Widgets deprecation warning`_.
+   See an example at `PySeascape deprecation warning`_.

 6. **(Optional) Adapt the documentation**: PyAnsys libraries host documentation in GitHub Pages through the ``gh-pages`` branch.
 If your library has documentation, consider adding a deprecation notice